smapiot/piral/docs/questions/general.md

 ## Why are components from other frameworks just contained in boxes?

 Potentially, you are just looking at the "cross-framework demo" that we set up.
-In order to illustrate Piral's cross-framework's abilities best we placed all components on a dashboard in form of single tiles.
+In order to illustrate Piral's cross-framework abilities best we placed all components on a dashboard in form of single tiles.
 These tiles are represented in form of these "boxes".

 Note that components provided by pilets (independent of their use, e.g., as pages, tiles, modal dialogs, ...) can always be written in any framework supported by the app shell.
-Non-React components are not constraint to tiles and can also still participant in the extension mechanism, having a simple way of sharing (i.e., using) components between frameworks.
+Non-React components are not constrained to tiles and can also still participate in the extension mechanism, having a simple way of sharing (i.e., using) components between frameworks.

 ---------------------------------------